 Francis W. Carpenter papers

-The Francis W. Carpenter Papers document the life and work of an American cast-iron toy inventor and manufacturer during the late 19th-century.
-Comprised of both business records and personal papers, the Carpenter Papers present a thorough picture of the day-to-day operation of Carpenter’s business during the 1880s and 1890s through correspondence, business records, advertising materials, and a handful of patent-related materials.
+The Francis W. Carpenter papers document the life and work of an American cast-iron toy inventor and manufacturer during the late 19th-century.
+Comprised of both business records and personal papers, the Carpenter papers present a thorough picture of the day-to-day operation of Carpenter’s business during the 1880s and 1890s through correspondence, business records, advertising materials, and a handful of patent-related materials.
 The personal papers span a period from 1860 through 1934 and include family papers (correspondence, bills, property maps, and family photographs), documents relating to Francis W. and Hannah Carpenter’s personal bankruptcy filing in 1904, and biographical and genealogical materials.

 Dates

-- Majority of material found within 1880 - 1897
+- Creation: Majority of material found within 1880 - 1897

 Creator